Help for Pensioners

 Assistance towards the cost of new lenses and basic frames, low vision aids, non-cosmetic contact lenses, prostheses and intra-ocular implants are available.
 The subsidies are 70 per cent of the cost.
 The assistance is available to eligible pensioners where a prescription has been issued by a participating optometrist.
 This service is potentially available for people at different stages of life, as it is an income based assessment.
 This includes pre-school age children, and adults post-school year 12 who have concession cards.

-Discounts of 50 percent (to a maximum of $25 per single journey) are available to eligible concession holders, such as pensioners, where they have a permanent and severe disability and meet the eligibility for membership of the Transport Access Scheme.
+Discounts of 50 percent (up to a maximum per single journey) are available to eligible concession holders, such as pensioners, where they have a permanent and severe disability and meet the eligibility for membership of the Transport Access Scheme.

 When people holding a concession card purchase a bus ticket, both to travel within the city and in Tasmania at large, concessions are available that significantly discount the price of travel.

 Payable to pensioners who meet the requirements of the Pensioner (Heating Allowance) Act 1971 (Tas).
-More information is available at on the DHHS website.
+More information is available at on the Department of Communities website.